 For all who seek first-hand evidence on this great question, "Responda" offers a ready means of private investigation.
 It is just a lettered card, and a pendulum so quickly responsive that practically every earnest enquirer gets results.
-Known mediumistic power is not essential to its successful operation, but any latent "sensitiveness" there may be will develop with practice.
-"Wonderful Results"
+Known mediumistic power is not essential to its successful operation, but any latent "sensitiveness" there may be will develop with practice, "Wonderful Results"

-Mrs. K. B., Kensington, ordering for a friend, writes: "Please send a Responda to I, who write, have had wonderful results with it, and have told many."
+Mrs. K. B., Kensington, ordering for a friend, writes: "Please send a 'Responda' to-.
+I, who write, have had wonderful results with it, and have told many."

-RESPONDA"
+"RESPONDA"

-The Talking Card and Pendulum May be used for receiving messages from the Unknown, or for experi-ments in Mental Radio and developments in Mental Radio and develop-ment of the telepathic faculty.
-Heavy Gilt-edged Beveiled Card with Pendulum complete, price post paid United Kingdom, 3s.
+The Talking Card and Pendulum

+May be used for receiving messages

+from the Unknown, or for experiments in Mental Radio and development of the telepathic faculty.

+ment of the telepathic faculty.

+Heavy Gilt-edged Bevelled Card with Pendulum complete, price post paid United Kingdom, 3s.
 8d.
-Canada and U.S.A., post paid, I dollar.
+Canada and U.S.A., post paid, 1 dollar.
 Other countries, post paid, 4s.
 3d.

-Direct only from A. ROBSON, Dept. 21 Fairfax Road, Chiswick, London, W.4, Eng.
+Direct only from

-Armistice Day.
-To appear on Suitable for Christmas Gift: "Duality Eternal-Lives Past and Present of Twin-Egos."
+R. A. ROBSON, Dept. 21 Fairfax Road, Chiswick, London, W.4, Eng.
+To appear on Armistice Day.
+Suitable for Christmas Gift: "Duality Eternal-Lives Past and Present of Twin-Egos."
 Interesting and instructive.
 Price 3/-.
 Obtainable from